rails/strong_parameters/README.md

 ActiveRecord::Base.send(:include, ActiveModel::ForbiddenAttributesProtection)
 ```

-If you want to now disable the default whitelisting that occurs in later versions of Rails, change the `config.active_record.whitelist_attributes` property in your `config/application.rb`:
+If you want to now disable the default whitelisting that occurs in Rails 3.2, change the `config.active_record.whitelist_attributes` property in your `config/application.rb`:

 ``` ruby
 config.active_record.whitelist_attributes = false